CLOSED CHURCHES WITHIN THE

 Brief History:

-to erect a second floor meeting room over his place of business.
-By the
+Hedding to erect a second floor meeting room over his place of business.

-end of the year the Sunday School was ministering to
+By the end of the year the Sunday School was ministering

-building was laid in June 1891.
-Originally, with Fairview, part of the
+for the above building was laid in June 1891.
+Originally, with Fairview,

-two-point North Altoona charge, it became a station appointment in 1901 and
+part of the two-point North Altoona charge, it became a station appointment in

-continued to grow.
-In 1913 Walnut Avenue united with Chestnut Avenue to
+1901 and continued to grow.
+In 1913 Walnut Avenue united with Chestnut

-form Grace Methodist Episcopal Church and erect the structure on Fourth Street
+Avenue to form Grace Methodist Episcopal Church and erect the structure on

 Final disposition: